qbss/installit/README.md

 At which point you just type 'Yes!' exactly as you see it in the above prompt, then press the Enter key, and away you go!
 Just, fair warning, be absolutely sure to have **backed up your files** before you give the go-ahead.

-You'll probably be glad to know that insit also supports helpful logging via /var/log/tfl_insit.log, which by default is not accessible by anyone other than root.
-Here's an example snipped of what your log will show, if you execute the second example shown above:
+You'll probably be glad to know that insit also supports helpful logging via /var/log/tfl_insit.log.
+The log file is by default not accessible by anyone other than root.
+Here's an example of what your insit log file will show, if you execute the second example shown above:

 ```
 $ sudo cat /var/log/tfl_insit.log